Dr. Denise Yost

 Caitlin Bletscher is dedicated to assisting disadvantaged populations in developing their leadership capacity and brings her commitment to the CTLL.
 Alongside teaching and facilitating workshops, Caitlin is equally passionate about global leadership awareness, advocacy, and development, which is shown through her role as the Global Experience Coordinator.
 Caitlin joins us after obtaining her Ph.D. in Agricultural Education and Communication from University of Florida.
 She earned her M.A. from nearby Gonzaga University, and her B.A. from George Fox University, both with specializations in communication, nonprofit organizations, and leadership studies.

-Kyle Shurm is a current student at Washington State University pursuing a B.A. in Strategic Communication and also playing men’s water polo for the school’s team.
-Kyle appreciates meaningful communication and powerful social interactions that build connections between companies and the public.
-Kyle is currently working as Public Relations Specialist for the CTLL.
-His primary goals in this position include effectively communicating the mission, vision and services provided by the CTLL to multiple audiences.
+Kyle Shurm is a current student at Washington State University pursuing his B.A. in Strategic Communication and Sports Management.
+Shurm appreciates meaningful communication and powerful social interactions that build connections between companies and the public.
+Currently working in the Public Relations department for the CTLL, his primary goals include effectively communicating the mission, vision and services provided by the CTLL to multiple audiences.
 He also focuses on maintaining the Center’s image and brand of high quality, consistent, and transformative personal learning and leadership experiences for WSU and the region.
 As the CTLL continues to offer career development on the professional and personal scale, Shurm is excited to gain valuable experience and learn from this dynamic and experienced team.

 Affiliated Faculty and Staff